bruce-hill/tomo/docs/lists.md

 ---

 ### `heap_pop`
-Removes and returns the top element of a heap or `none` if the array is empty.
+Removes and returns the top element of a heap or `none` if the list is empty.
 By default, this is the *minimum* value in the heap.

 ```tomo